How to get Forge hosted Laravel application Security Headers perfect

 security-headers-report.png 82.91 KB

 Fixing `Strict-Transport-Security`, `Referrer-Policy`, and `Permissions-Policy` is easy, but not so for `Content-Security-Policy`.
 Content security is very much dependant what you are using on your website.
-Each website has it's own problems and it's going to take quite a bit of trail and error to get it perfect.
+Each website has it's own stack and it's going to take quite a bit of trail and error to get it perfect.
 My recommendation is use Inspect in the browser and then copy the problems on by one into ChatGPT.

-Here is the `SecureHeaders.php` middleware class for a fairly vanilla Filament PHP site with some jQuery in the mix
+Here is the `SecureHeaders.php` middleware class for a fairly vanilla Filament PHP site with some jQuery in the mix.

 <?php